1-877-929-7245

 • Breakfast, Dinner

-Your day is free to explore.
-You could make a visit to the House of the Brotherhood of Blackheads, the only preserved Renaissance building in Tallinn, or call in at the unusually named 'Keik in de Kok', which means 'peek into the kitchen'.
-This ancient tower got its name thanks to its height, which allowed those inside to see through the windows of the surrounding buildings, although today it's home to a permanent exhibition of Tallinn's military history and serves as an entrance to the Bastion Tunnels, a network of hidden tunnels built in the 17th century during Swedish rule.
-Overnight Tallinn.
+There is also a fine array of interesting museums, including the Niguliste art museum and the unusually named Kiek in de Kök - translating as 'peek into the kitchen'.
+This ancient tower got its name thanks to its height, which allowed those inside to see into the windows of surrounding buildings.
+Today, it's home to a permanent exhibition of Estonia's military history and serves as an entrance point to the Bastion Tunnels, a subterranean network built during Swedish rule in the 17th century.

 Includes